georgexu99/Tamagotchi/README.md

 # Tamagotchi
-a small, tamagotchi-like feeding program the first program that I created on Java
+the first program that I created on Java : a small, tamagotchi-like feeding program